jpillora/jquery.rest/README.md

 When set, will pass all POST data through `JSON.stringify` (polyfill required for IE<=8).

+### stripTrailingSlash

+When set, the trailing slash will be stripped off the URL.

 ### username and password

 When both username and password are set, all ajax requests will add an 'Authorization' header.
 Encoded using `btoa` (polyfill required not non-webkit).